History of UUCSJS

 After a year and a half without a minister, we were happy to welcome Rosemarie Newberry as our half time consulting minister on October 1, 2008.
 She became The Reverend Rosemarie Newberry at her ordination on November 2 at her home church UUC of Monmouth County.

 Unfortunately, her ministry was not to last.
-In May of 2009, The Board, after an every member poll, gave a 30 day notification to Rev. Newberry that they intended to cancel her contract.
-A majority of members had been dissatisfied with her leadership and sermons.
-It should be noted that she was newly graduated from seminary and had no prior church leadership experience; meanwhile, the membership was full of “congregational hubris” as it had been thriving with lay leadership for a long time and had just successfully completed building the Center without the presence and aid of a minister.
+In May of 2009, The Board did not renew her contract.
+The membership was full of “congregational hubris” as it had been thriving with lay leadership for a long time and had just successfully completed building the Center without the presence and aid of a minister.
 It was not a good match.

 We were without a minister again for over two years.
 During this time, the congregation did significant soul searching.
 We held services and sponsored workshops facilitated by the District in order to better understand what can reasonably be expected of a part time minister.